Values: Building a Better World for All

-Value(s): Building a Better World for All is a 2021 non-fiction book by Mark Carney, the 24th Prime Minister of Canada.
+Value(s): Building a Better World for All is a 2021 non-fiction book by Mark Carney, the 24th prime minister of Canada and former governor of the Bank of Canada (2008–2013) and of the Bank of England (2013–2020).

 Synopsis

-Value(s) is a book by Mark Carney which examines the role of values in shaping social and economic systems.
-Carney argues in the book that the market economy has drifted from its moral foundations, prioritizing short-term financial gain over societal values such as fairness, resilience, and sustainability.
-He critiques the overreliance on market-driven solutions, and calls for economic systems to prioritize moral values.
-Drawing on his central banking experience during the 2008 financial crisis and the COVID-19 pandemic, Carney explains how these crises further highlight the need for values.
+Value(s) was published a year after Carney's tenure as governor of the Bank of England and four years before he became prime minister of Canada.
+The book examines the role of values in shaping social and economic systems and argues that the market economy has drifted from its moral foundations by prioritizing short-term financial gain over such societal values as fairness, resilience, and sustainability.
+Carney critiques the overreliance on market-driven solutions and calls for economic systems to prioritize moral values.
+Drawing on his central banking experience during the 2008 financial crisis and the COVID-19 pandemic, he explains how these crises further highlight the need for values.

 Publication

 Value(s) was first published in 2021 by Signal Books, an imprint of Penguin Random House Canada.
 The book was simultaneously published in the United Kingdom by William Collins, an imprint of HarperCollins; and in the United States by PublicAffairs, an imprint of Perseus Books Group.